ShahidJamal1/Web-Development-MERN-/README.md

 Better debugging skills

-🧮 JavaScript Operators (Lecture 4 – Assignment Operators)
+➗ JavaScript Operators (Lecture 4 – Arithmetic & Assignment Operators)

-In Lecture 4, I learned how to use assignment operators in JavaScript to assign and update values stored in variables efficiently.
+In Lecture 4, I learned how to perform basic calculations and update variable values using arithmetic and assignment operators in JavaScript.

-Assignment operators are essential for writing clean, readable, and optimized code.
+These operators are fundamental for logic building and problem-solving.

-🔹 Topics Covered
+🔹 Arithmetic Operators
-✅ Basic Assignment Operator

-= → Assigns a value to a variable

-let x = 10;

-✅ Compound Assignment Operators

-Used to perform operations and assign the result in a shorter way.
+Used to perform mathematical operations:

-+= → Addition assignment
++ → Addition

--= → Subtraction assignment
+- → Subtraction

-*= → Multiplication assignment
+* → Multiplication

-/= → Division assignment
+/ → Division

-%= → Modulus assignment
+% → Modulus (remainder)

+** → Exponentiation

+++ → Increment

+-- → Decrement

 📌 Example:

+let a = 10;
+let b = 3;

+a + b;  // 13
+a % b;  // 1
+a++;    // 11

+🔹 Assignment Operators

+Used to assign and update values efficiently:

+= → Assign

++= → Add and assign

+-= → Subtract and assign

+*= → Multiply and assign

+/= → Divide and assign

+%= → Modulus and assign

+📌 Example:

 let x = 10;
-x += 5;   // x becomes 15
+x += 5;  // 15
-x *= 2;   // x becomes 30
+x *= 2;  // 30

-✅ Why Assignment Operators Matter

-- Reduce code length

-- Improve readability

-- Make updates to variables faster

-- Follow professional coding practices

 📂 Location:
 JavaScript/Lec 4/

+✅ Outcome (After Lecture 4)

+Strong understanding of mathematical operations

+Ability to update variables efficiently

+Improved problem-solving skills

+Solid foundation for conditions and loops

 ⚖️ JavaScript Operators (Lecture 5 – Comparison Operators)